Daphne alpina

 Daphne Alpina - Alpen -Seidelbast

-Daphne Alpina is a small, densely branched shrub that typically reaches a height of 30 to 50 centimeters.
+Daphne alpina is a small, densely branched shrub that typically reaches a height of 30 to 50 centimeters.
 The plant is characterized by its narrow, lanceolate leaves, which are about 2 to 5 centimeters long.
 The leaves are dark green and leathery, which protects them from evaporation and adapts them to the barren conditions of their natural habitat.

-The flowers of Daphne Alpina usually appear from May to July.
+The flowers of Daphne alpina usually appear from May to July.
 They are white up to pale pink and smell intensely.
 The flowers sit in tufts at the ends of the branches and have a tube -shaped structure that is typical of the genus Daphne.
 After pollination, small, red berries that are poisonous for many animals develop, but are eaten by birds to spread the seeds.

 Ecology and distribution

-Daphne Alpina is located in the high mountains of Central Europe, especially in the Alps, the Pyrenees and the Apennines.
+Daphne alpina is located in the high mountains of Central Europe, especially in the Alps, the Pyrenees and the Apennines.
 The plant prefers limescale, well -permeable soils and grows at high altitudes between 1,000 and 2,500 meters.
 It is often found in rocky, open slopes, in karst areas and in light pine and spruce forests.

-Adaptation to extreme conditions such as cold, strong winds and intensive sunlight is a license plate from Daphne Alpina.
+Adaptation to extreme conditions such as cold, strong winds and intensive sunlight is a license plate from Daphne alpina.
 Her small, leathery leaves and deep root structure enable her to use water efficiently and protect yourself against dryness.

-Daphne Alpina plays an important ecological role in the alpine habitats.
+Daphne alpina plays an important ecological role in the alpine habitats.
 It offers protection and nesting options for various insects and small animals.
 Their flowers are an important source of food for pollinators such as bees and butterflies in the altitudes, where the vegetation is often sparse.

 Protection mechanisms and toxicity

-How many types of the gattung Daphne is also toxic.
+How many types of the genus Daphne is also toxic.
 The entire plant, in particular the berries and the bark, contains Daphnetoxin and Mezerein, two toxic compounds, the skin irritation and, in the event of consumption, serious poisoning can cause.
 This toxicity serves as a protective mechanism against herbivores.

 There are reports that the plant was used in folk medicine, but due to the high toxicity, medical use is not advisable.
 Contact with plant parts can cause skin irritation, and eating berries can lead to symptoms such as vomiting, diarrhea, cramps and even death.